KTSCode/pomaid/README.md

   - [ ] Group by project
   - [ ] Allow easily switching between projects as different "boards"
   - [ ] Filtering by context
+  - [ ] Allow marking tasks as done, updating the file
+  - [ ] Allow creation of new tasks
+  - [ ] Allow modification of existing tasks
   - [ ] Pomodoro timer start and stop
   - [ ] Pomodoro count tracking per task
   - [ ] Pomodoro start and end script